 Questionnaire Design + User Consultation

 With the adoption of CAPI for most Pacific countries, data entry systems + questionnaire design need to take place well in advance, and tested.

 A Census is only a snapshot of the country at a certain period of time, and made up of a limited number of questions.
 They should be well thought out, tested, and based on national priorities.
 In the past many censuses have included questions that were not well tested and analysed resulting in wasted time and costs during collection, and limited usefulness for planning and policy development.
-(Table specifications like this one should be considered at this stage)

 User Consultation Workshops should be conducted with stakeholders to discuss and finalise the questions that are to be included in the questionnaire.
 There is often a tendency for stakeholders to push for questions that are relevant to their own needs and requirements.
 They need to be prioritised along with all other questions to ensure ease of completion for the interviewers and so there is not excessive burden to the households (respondents).